Supply Chain Logistics Update with Kim Winter

 Understanding the culture of the country you want to expand to will inform not just what you sell, but how you sell it, and should influence everything from how you run initial meetings with potential clients and suppliers, right through to how you collect payment and supply after-sales service.

-Culture is a huge and multi-faceted topic, but there are a few simple things that you can do to begin equipping yourself, even early on.
+Culture is a huge and multi-faceted topic, but there are a few simple things that you can do to bridge the cultural divide, even early on.
 You can read widely on your chosen country, join a relevant chamber of commerce or industry association, get some cross-cultural training, and plan a market visit.
 When your plans are more evolved you can also create culturally relevant marketing materials and campaigns, translate and localise the company website and hire team members or consultants with experience in the culture of the country you are targeting.

 Find out more on how we help companies build productive, profitable relationships with clients, colleagues and partners in global markets with our cross-cultural training and consulting services.